-The deadline for applications is November 1 for spring admission.
+The deadline for applications is November 1 for spring admission and June 1 for fall admission.
 Applications are processed on a rolling admission basis until the class fills.
-Applicants who apply prior to November 1 will be given first consideration.
+Applicants who apply prior to the deadline will be given first consideration.